 General Sanitary Sewer Overflow

-An overflow is what happens when sanitary sewage leaves its intended area and into the environment.
+An overflow occurs when sanitary sewage leaves its intended area and enters the environment.

 Common causes of an overflow include, but are not limited to: grease or used cooking oil build up in the pipes, excess trash, flushable wipes, aging infrastructure and root intrusion.